Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: Beyond minimal models

-where we use effective couplings $a$ and $b$.
-The parameter $a$ is always associated with the term having the minimum mass dimension ($n\neq n'$).
-The relation of the $a$ and $b$ couplings for each \textit{minimal model} is given in Table~\ref{tab:tabl_CP-1}.
-The $n,\,n'=1,\,2,\,3,\,4$ correspond to the linear, quadratic, cubic and quartic model respectively.
-Notice that for $n=n'$ the potential can be written as a monomial and therefore DCP is trivially conserved.
-The results apply also to the cases in which the full symmetry breaking potentials, Eqs.~\eqref{eq:complex-scalar-potential-V1} and \eqref{eq:complex-scalar-potential-V2} (instead of Eqs.~\eqref{eq:complex-scalar-potential-V1-1} and \eqref{eq:complex-scalar-potential-V2-1}) are realized, with the substitutions of \footnote{Other symmetry breaking terms coming from higher dimensional operators proportional to different powers of $S$ can also be trivially included in the analysis. }
+which are expressed in terms of the original couplings of the Lagrangian as given in Table~\ref{tab:tabl_CP-1}.

-For $n\neq n'$ the conservation of the DCP symmetry after SSB adds the restrictions to the couplings $a$ and $b$ \footnote{One can check that $\left\langle G\right\rangle =0$ requires $a<0$.} shown in the upper triangle of Table~\ref{tab:tabl_CP} (we take $n\leq n'$ without loss of generality).
+\comment{The results apply also to the cases in which the full symmetry breaking potentials, Eqs.~\eqref{eq:complex-scalar-potential-V1} and \eqref{eq:complex-scalar-potential-V2} (instead of Eqs.~\eqref{eq:complex-scalar-potential-V1-1} and \eqref{eq:complex-scalar-potential-V2-1}) are realized, with the substitutions of \footnote{Other symmetry breaking terms coming from higher dimensional operators proportional to different powers of $S$ can also be trivially included in the analysis. }